 In these unprecedented times, you’re likely receiving a bombardment of information, resources, and ideas.
 To help you keep it all straight and find what you need, we’re keeping this ongoing list of URJ resources that may be particularly useful to as a congregational president.

-He hosted three special URJ Conference of Presidents Calls recently to offer congregational presidents across the Reform Movement the opportunity to discuss coronavirus response.
+He hosted several URJ Conference of Presidents Calls recently to offer congregational presidents across the Reform Movement the opportunity to discuss coronavirus response.
 The next call will take place on September 3.

 Every day brings updated information from the CDC, which requires making continual decisions about what can continue as-is, and what must be canceled, postponed, or re-tooled.